 How to configure No-IP DUC service in your Raspberry PI

-Last Updated on 6th February 2022 by peppe8o
+Last Updated on 11th April 2024 by peppe8o

 No-IP is a widely known Dynamic DNS service offering free hostnames easily manageable from a web dashboard.
 No-IP owns a wide number of public domains and gives its customers the use of subdomains for free.
-No-IP will take care to publish your IP to public DNS servers, so that your subdomain will be reachable from everywhere in the world.
-Once defined your favourite hostname, your work will be only updating IP associated to your hostname with the dynamic IP address you get from your Internet Service Provider.
-To simplify also this operation, No-IP team gives you a free Dynamic Update Client (DUC), available for Windows, Linux and MacOS, which scans at defined intervals your current public IP and operates dynamic updates to your subdomain A record.
+No-IP will take care to publish your IP to public DNS servers so that your subdomain will be reachable from everywhere in the world.
+Once defined your favourite hostname, your work will be only update IP associated with your hostname with the dynamic IP address you get from your Internet Service Provider.
+To simplify also this operation, the No-IP team gives you a free Dynamic Update Client (DUC), available for Windows, Linux and MacOS, which scans at defined intervals your current public IP and operates dynamic updates to your subdomain A record.

 Networking Considerations